RobinCaroff/workshop-kmp/codelab.md

         model.apod.observe(this, Observer { apod -> updateAPODData(apod) })
     }
 ```

+Positive
+: As the apod value is posted by the ViewModel on main thread, we can then remove the `runOnUiThread` from the `updateAPODData` method.

 The function getApod() can be removed.

 Run it to validate the new architecture.